 - Circolo degli Illuminati: in it there are three rooms, each one is dedicated to a musical genre: Techno, Hip Hip and Chill.

-- Anima Club: if you are young or you are traveling with a group of young people, I recommend this option, as it is very visited by the younger people in Rome.
+- Anima Club: if you are young or you are traveling with a group of young people, I recommend this option, as it is very visited by the youngest people in Rome.

 - Spazio 900: 1000 square meters ready to welcome those who love to dance.
 In the disco there are also two terraces.
 If you plan to attend, I don't recommend you to dress too casually.

-If you go to Rome in July, take note.
-The Feast of Noantri begins in mid-July, this is such a special occasion for many of the citizens that even in the evenings it is celebrated.
+If you're going to Rome in July, take note.
+The Festa de' Noantri begins in mid-July, this is such a special occasion for many of the citizens that even in the evenings it is celebrated.
 For two weeks the streets are illuminated, filled with markets and people coming from different neighborhoods of Rome.

 For two weeks the image of Our Lady of Mount Carmel is placed in the Church of St. Agatha.
 All those who want can go to this religious center to venerate her before she is taken back to her church.